MaxFrax/Evaluation/README.md

 Basically from it reads from the `config.py` which `getter.py` module should be dinamically loaded.
 Once loaded calls `getter.get_people_list()` and stores the common format list into `people_lists` folder. (to avoid useless computation in next runs)
 All this stuff is done only if there is no list stored for the selected data source.

+### 3. Caching / Mirroring
+In this step each URI stored in the common format list for the selected data source is downloaded and stored.
+To be more precise, each URI not already stored.
+In fact this technique is extremely useful to save time on multiple runs.
+The entities are stored into `cache/{selected_datasource_filename}/`.
+This operation is defined into `cache.py`.

+### 4. Properties coverage computation
+Iterates over the cached entities and keeps a dictionary `property - usage_count`.
+Then the ration with the entity count is made and all this information is written into `properties_coverage/{selected_datasource_filename}.csv` .
+This step is defined into `people_list.py`.

+### Cleaning
+If you want to remove all the intermediate computation stored to do a clean run, remove `cache`, `people_lists` and `properties_coverage` folders.

 ## TODO
 • Improve feedback on what's happening while the script is executing